 - Stop by the Mockingbird Cafe for cheap meals AND the best coffee in the Galapagos!
 The owner of local coffee plantation Hacienda El Cafetal owns this coffee shop, which is serving up the most prized local coffee beans grown on the islands.
 The coffee plantation dates back to 1832, but you’d probably know it best as the source of the very first Starbucks Reserve beans in 2010.

 - Grab a $6 almuerzo, aka set lunch, at Rosita for a cheap and filling meal – an Ecuadorian tradition.

 - There is a little café right on Playa Mann to the left side where they serve almuerzos for $5 so you can eat your lunch (or just grab coffee or ice cream) and dip your feet in the sand and surrounded by sealions and head straight back to the water.

 - If you’re on a budget for dinner, too, head to Lucky’s, a local favorite with meals under $4.

 - The best thing to eat in the Galapagos is whole grilled fish cooked on a sizzling outdoor grill, and that’s what you’ll find at Bambu.

-- Get some delicious fresh seafood at El Descanso Marinero, which is considered by many to be the best restaurant in town.
+- Get some delicious fresh seafood at the quirky-looking El Descanso Marinero, two blocks back from the main strip – the décor is over the top and mismatched but the service is sweet and personal.
+It’s considered by many to be the best restaurant in town!